Connect your data to Atlassian Analytics

 Select Settings from the dashboard sidebar.

-Both options highlight all charts on the dashboard that are connected to that particular control.
+Both options highlight all elements on the dashboard that are connected to that particular control.

 Was this helpful?